lematrixai/lematrixai/README.md

 <h1>Hi, I'm Erick Lema 👋 </h1>

 <p>
-I am a seasoned Data Scientist and Software Engineer with expertise in building scalable solutions that drive data-driven decision-making.
+I am a Data Scientist and Software Engineer with expertise in building scalable solutions that drive data-driven decision-making.
 My work spans various domains, including web development, machine learning, and data visualization.
 Currently, I am focusing on cloud-based deployments and the integration of AI in software applications.
 </p>

 📫 How to reach me: **erickbale360@gmail.com**